Michael-Girma/Lyrically/README.md

 #### Initialization

+Code expects a couple of environment variables to be set.

+- BOT_URL: the url to your bot that appears under messages
+- BOT_TOKEN: the token to the bot obtained from botfather
+- ARL_COOKIE: the cookie to a logged in deezer instance for downloading music from deezer

-Place your arl cookie in the SMLoadrConfig.json file or simply run ```node SMLoadr.js``` in the command line for a wizard option.
-Make sure you have stored the configuration json inside the **database.js** found in the root directory.
-Once done with these, place your bot token in the **listeners.js** and everything should be fine.
+Make sure you have stored the configuration json inside the ```/secrets/firebase-config.json```.
+Once all this are set, run ```npm start``` to get the bot up and running

 #### Deployment